• twitter-icon

 Tax Sops on Both Principal & Interest

-Mainly 3 types of deductions are available: Deductions under section 80 C (repayment of the principal component of a home loan), under section 24 (Interest repayment) and under section 80EEA (Deductions for low-cost housing).
+Mainly, 3 types of deductions are available: Deductions under section 80C (repayment of the principal component of a home loan), under section 24 (Interest repayment) and under section 80EEA (Deductions for low-cost housing).
 Deductions under section 24 are capped at Rs 2 lakhs annually in case of self-occupied property.
 Additionally, if a house is purchased within the purview of the affordable segment, a deduction under section 80EEA of Rs 1.5 lakh is available.
 This deduction is available in addition to Rs 2 lakh on the interest component.

-Deduction in Case of Buying Constructed Property
+Deduction in the Case of Buying a Constructed Property

-The maximum deduction you can claim per year continues to be Rs 2 lakh although, in the case of self-occupied property, you can claim an extra interest deduction of Rs 1.5 lakh for the first house owned by you.
+The maximum deduction you can claim per year continues to be Rs 2 lakh, although, in the case of self-occupied property, you can claim an extra interest deduction of Rs 1.5 lakh for the first house owned by you.

 Deduction in Case of Joint Purchase

-“Buying a house in a joint name” (for instance spouse) makes both entitled to a deduction of Rs 2 lakh for the interest that is borne by each one.
+“Buying a house in a joint name” (for instance, spouse) makes both entitled to a deduction of Rs 2 lakh for the interest that is borne by each one.
 In case you have a working son/daughter and the bank is ready to split the loan between the three of you, all three of you can avail of the deduction of up to Rs 2 lakh on a self-occupied property.

 In the case of two self-occupied houses, notional rent shall not be levied.
-And In the case of three houses, tax on a third house equivalent to ‘deemed value’ or expected market rent shall be imposed.
+In the case of three houses, tax on a third house equivalent to ‘deemed value’ or expected market rent shall be imposed.

-Following are the Tax Benefits:
+The Following are the Tax Benefits

 • Pre-construction Interest is also covered under this section.

-• The principal amount of the loan amount is available as a deduction u/s 80 C
+• The principal amount of the loan is available as a deduction u/s 80C

 • Tax Benefits on Interest paid after the house is constructed